 AudIT Education Asset Management Software Installed in Schools and Academies Across the UK

-The internet-based school asset management software AudIT by SG World is gaining ground with software installation and the asset discovery service taking place in schools and academies across the country.
+The internet-based school asset management software by SG World is gaining ground with software installation and the asset discovery service taking place in schools and academies across the country.

 The school asset management software is a full service digital asset register with powerful reporting functionality and an intuitive user interface which can be accessed from anywhere with an internet connection, including smart phones and tablets.
 The AudIT asset management software solution can be found in academies and schools in Bristol, Leeds, Liverpool, London and Manchester, and as far north as Perth.

-AudIT’s popularity can be ascribed to the user-friendly software which gives a comprehensive asset register that schools can use to manage items and create reports for insurance or resource allocation planning.
+It's popularity can be ascribed to the user-friendly software which gives a comprehensive asset register that schools can use to manage items and create reports for insurance or resource allocation planning.
 However, SG World adds even more value to academies and schools by providing a comprehensive asset discovery service.
 Engineers travel onto the school site and undertake a comprehensive audit of equipment, software licenses and other fixed or movable assets.
-SG World’s engineers replicate the site and room layout of the school’s campus on AudIT and populate each virtual room with the information and photographs of their physical counterparts.
+SG World’s engineers replicate the site and room layout of the school’s campus and populate each virtual room with the information and photographs of their physical counterparts.

 By providing a comprehensive audit of a school or academy’s assets to create their asset register, SG World removes a major time barrier that might prevent a school or academy moving to a digital asset management system.